jeehyekim/project-1/README.md

 x  // save days into plan on create plan - brings back plan with seven ids x  // loop over days inside of plan show.

-create
-x // submit new to do form with day id.
- // todo create route post - days / :id/ todos ??
- // test creating new todos
- // return the todo
- // append to right day
+x // submit new to do form with day id. x // todo create route post - days / :id/ todos ?? x // test creating new todos x // return the todo x // append to right day - yay thanks Matt.

  // create POST route when receiving new todos
  // create GET route when rendering page back with appended todos

- // add save button for plan-save to save entire plan
+ // render all the saved plans in database on the homepage
+ // create user schema
+ // validate signup and login
+ // set up password salt and hash

+x // figure out why loop is creating new blank 'day' div
+ // styling. get rid of jumbotron. background image or background color
+ // find googlefont to use
+ // FIGURE OUT WHAT YOU'RE CALLING YOUR APP. like any day now... >:(
+ // logo design for app
+ // create readme documentation
+ // fill out project checkin survey
  //

- // figure out why loop is creating new blank 'day' div
- //
- // logo design for app